Nook Tablet: Alternative operating systems

 In addition to the stock firmware provided by Barnes and Noble, the Nook Tablet can run free, third-party, alternative Android operating systems such as CyanogenMod.
 These replacement distributions typically include advanced tablet features such as overclocking, a regular Android tablet interface, and access to competing app and content stores such as the Google Play and Amazon Appstore.
-Alternative operating systems may be run either from the emmc or via a microSD card, which allows multi-booting.
+Alternative operating systems may be run either from the eMMC chip or via a microSD card, which allows multi-booting.
 When the card is in the slot, the Nook Tablet will start from the operating system on the SD card.
-Otherwise, it will boot from the emmc.
+Otherwise, it will boot from the eMMC.

 While much of the replacement firmware for the Nook Tablet is available via free downloads, and instructions are readily available to install to either external microSD cards or internal storage, pre-installed versions on microSD cards are also available for sale by vendors who have tested and developed error-free versions and instructions for the free software and offer it for a price and in some cases, along with customer service and user forums.